Citizen Steely Dan: Overview

 The set is a collection of all of Steely Dan's albums (up to 1980) in chronological order, and also contains a 1991 remix of the non-album single "FM (No Static at All)", a non-album B-side "Bodhisattva (Live)", 1978 Greatest Hits compilation only track "Here at the Western World", and a previously unreleased demo of "Everyone's Gone to the Movies" (a song from their 1975 album Katy Lied).

 The set is not a complete compilation of every track released by Steely Dan up to 1993.
-Missing are both sides of the band's 1972 debut single ("Dallas" b/w "Sail the Waterway"), neither of which has ever been re-issued on CD, because of the band's dislike of the songs.
+Missing are both sides of the band's 1972 debut single ("Dallas" b/w "Sail the Waterway"), neither of which has ever been issued on CD, because of the band's dislike of the songs.
 The compilation was the first release of the remastered versions of Steely Dan's albums until the remastered studio albums were issued in 1998.

 The first pressing features "Rikki Don't Lose That Number" using the single edit of the song.
-This version omits the percussive opening for the song.
-The second pressing of the box set features the version from the album although it was reissued without any information noting the change.
+This version omits the flapamba intro.
+The second pressing of the box set features the version from the album, although it was reissued without any information noting the change.

 Glenn Meadows remastered the CD set from the digital masters archived by Donald Fagen, Gary Katz and Roger Nichols in 1982.
-The digital tapes were prepared because the original analog tapes were in very poor shape.
-The earliest CD mastering for all the Steely Dan albums in 1985 used these digital tapes but MCA used deteriorating analog masters for all later CD pressings until the 1998 remasters.
-This information was revealed by Nichols in 1991 when asked about his opinion of the Mobile Fidelity Gold reissues of Aja and Gaucho.
-Nichols remarked that the "Gaucho CD was even a different speed, about a quarter tone sharper" when compared to the original CD that he was involved in.
+Early reports from engineer Roger Nichols stated that the original analog master tapes were in poor physical condition, leading to the use of his 1980s 3M digital transfers for this box set.
+However, this was contradicted during the 2022 Analogue Productions reissue project.
+Mastering engineer Bernie Grundman and producer Chad Kassem performed a physical audit of the tapes and confirmed that the masters for the first five albums remained in excellent, playable condition.

+Additionally, original tape box documentation included Variable Speed Oscillator (VSO) instructions to adjust the speed and pitch of various tracks.
+While the original 1970s vinyl pressings followed these production notes, the digital transfers for the 1993 box set were mastered at a standard concert pitch of A440Hz.
+Modern reissues from 2022 onward have restored the intended pitch and timing documented on the tape boxes.
+For the albums Aja and Gaucho, where original flat masters were unavailable, the 2022 project utilized high-quality analog safety copies containing the original masterings of the respective albums.